alivk/dictation-database/README.md

 ### README

-This is example portal database.
+This is the dication database for examportal.

 ### CDN of database
 There might be cache difference between the actual version and cdn link